 If you are using Windows, you can create an SSH tunnel using Putty.

-First, enter the server URL or IP address as the hostname as shown:
+First, enter the server URL or IP address in the Host Name (or IP address) field as shown:

 Next, click SSH on the bottom of the left pane to expand the menu, and then click Tunnels.
 Enter the local port number you want to use to access Jupyter on your local machine.
 Choose

 8000 or greater to avoid ports used by other services, and set the destination as

 :8888 is the number of the port that Jupyter Notebook is running on.

 Click the Add button, and the ports should appear in the Forwarded ports list: